Skip to main content

 Rider Handbook

-Newly available is a club Rider Handbook (PDF).
+Newly available is the club Rider Handbook (PDF).
 This document is something that all club members and guest riders should review before joining us on a ride.
 It covers your responsibilities as a rider to help ensure a safer and more enjoyable experience for all.
 Please take a few minutes to review this document.

 Ride Calendar Legend Explanation

 Our Ride Calendar legend uses a color coded characterization scheme that allows users to easily identify different types of rides or events on the Ride/Event Calendar that are of most interest.
-For road rides we use a 3-tiered classification of A, B and C type rides, more fully explained below.
+For most of our road rides we use a 3-tiered classification of A, B and C type rides, more fully explained below.

 “A” rides are meant to be faster paced, longer distance and/or a more hilly terrain and will require a fairly high degree effort to complete.
 Riders should be in good biking condition for an “A” ride.

-“C” rides are the most inclusive and social of our rides and are typically much shorter distances (10-30 miles) and conducted at a slower pace (8-14 mph) and almost always include a food or beverage stop along the way.
+“C” rides are more relaxed road rides intended to provide members with a less ambitious opportunity for healthy exercise.
+These rides are typically much shorter distances (<30 miles) and conducted at a slower pace (11-14 mph) and often include a food or beverage stop along the way.

 It is important that all riders honestly assess their abilities and make sure they are comfortable with the ride they have chosen.
-Maps (or route files) will be provided for some of our rides, but not all.
+Maps (or route files) may be provided for some of our rides, but not all.

 Some of our Regular Club Rides Described